Skip to content

 Lenient support

-The variable _LENIENT_ALLOW_LIST can specify a comma-separated list of modules that composer dependencies on the core version will be ignored for.
-This is achieved using the mglaman/composer-drupal-lenient composer extension.
+The variable _LENIENT_ALLOW_LIST can specify a comma-separated list of modules that Composer dependencies on the core version will be ignored for.
+This is achieved using the mglaman/composer-drupal-lenient Composer extension.

 An example of this can be: